samsung-cnct/solas/docs/gitlab.md

 First, for a sample cleanup stage, please see the cleanup stage of [container-fluent-bit](https://github.com/samsung-cnct/container-fluent-bit/blob/master/.gitlab-ci.yml).
 You should be able to copy this verbatim, and then provide some GitLab configurations to make it work:

-1. Go to User -> Settings and request a [personal access token] (https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html), with API access (read and write)
+1. Go to User -> Settings and request a [personal access token](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html), with API access (read and write)
-2. In your Gitlab project repository, follow the steps for [GitLab secrets](#Define GitLab secrets) to create the following additional secrets:
+2. In your Gitlab project repository, follow the steps for [GitLab secrets](#define-gitlab-secrets) to create the following additional secrets:

 `DOCKER_USERNAME` - the value should be the name of your personal access token `DOCKER_PASSWORD` - the value should be the value of your personal access token